FusionSense/JetsonHardwareSetup/README.md

 2. go into DCA1000.../Release and target DCAconfig.json to edit this file in a text editor (make sure to create a testdata folder to have all the stored data go into there)
 3. Install the dependencies as described in [installation instructions](./docs/install.md).
     * Make sure to follow correct OS procedure with ARM architechture.
 4. Go to Network Connections and double click on Wired connection for the DCA ethernet (Wired connection 1 for the Jetson).
-Navigate to IPV4 settings and manually set the IP address to 192.168.33.30 with a Netmask of 255.255.255.0.
+Navigate to IPV4 settings and manually set the IP address to 192.168.33.30 with a Netmask of 255.255.255.0 (this will be automatically changed to 24, don't worry about it).
 These addresses should match with the DCAconfig.json file.
 An example is shown below

 <img src="https://user-images.githubusercontent.com/12723018/233515674-bec797f6-04a0-4a79-96eb-b0869d814f4b.png" width="400" height="400">